 - Spices & Flavorings

-=> Priming sugar (for bottling)
+- Priming sugar (for bottling)

-=> Grain Bag
+2. Grain Bag

-=> Bottle Caps
+3. Bottle Caps

-=> And Easy to follow brewing instructions.
+4. Easy to follow brewing instructions.

-They break everything down step by step.
-So regardless if this is the first time you have made a beer or you are a veteran you will have no problem following along and making this beer…
+As for the instructions, they are straightforward and easy to follow.
+They break each step down in detail.
+So regardless if this is the first time you have made a beer or you are a veteran you will have no problem making the beer.

 You can read this post on How to Sanitize Beer Making Equipment.
 And also see the sanitizer I recommend you use.
 It works incredibly well.
 Do not take this step lightly.

-Steeping grains is very much like how your Grand Ma makes tea… she heats up the water and puts the tea bag in to soak, which releases into the water whatever the heck is in the tea bag.
+Steeping grains is very much like how your GrandMa makes tea.
+She heats up the water and puts the tea bag in to soak, which releases the goodness form the tea bag into the water.

-Same idea with steeping grains…
+Same idea applies with steeping grains.

-…once the temperature has reached the correct range called for in the recipe (typically 150 – 165 degrees F)… place the bag filled with the grains into the pot and let them soak for about 20 minutes (as per instructions)
+Once the temperature has reached the correct range called for in the recipe (typically 150 – 165 degrees F) place the bag filled with the grains into the pot and let them soak for about 20 minutes (as per instructions)

-Now you add the malt extract that came with the kit… it could be liquid malt extract or dry malt extract or both.
+Now you add the malt extract that came with the kit, it could be liquid malt extract or dry malt extract or both.
 Stir it into the boiling water and continue to stir it until the wort comes back to a slow rolling boil and the malt extract has dissolved.

-…if the first item on the schedule tells you to add hops and does not give you a time during the boil in which you should… that means to add it right away at the start of the boil.
+It’s called “Brew Day Schedule” and it tells you when during the boil to add the hops.
+If the first item on the schedule tells you to add hops and does not give you a time during the boil in which you should, that means to add it right away at the start of the boil.

 I have found that by adding the hops directly into the boil it makes for a cloudier beer.
 I prefer a clear beer.

-So you can do one of two things:
+To make your beer clear you can do one of two things:

-=> As soon as you remove the grain bag from the wort and while you are waiting for the wort to get to a boil, clean the grains out of the bag and rinse the bag to make sure the grains are gone.
+1) As soon as you remove the grain bag from the wort and while you are waiting for the wort to boil, clean the grains out of the bag and rinse the bag to make sure the grains are gone.
 You can then add the hops to the bag and put the bag into the pot.
 I tie the bag to the side of the pot so that the bag does not scorch on the bottom of the pot.

-=> Instead of cleaning the bag out, simply go to your local home brew store and pick up a muslin bag, they usually have a bunch kicking around.
-OR if you plan on brewing more Brewers Best Beer Kits, simply save the bags as you go and use them for the hops.
+2) Instead of cleaning the bag out, simply go to your local home brew store and pick up a muslin bag, they usually have a bunch kicking around.
+If you plan on brewing more Brewers Best Beer Kits, simply save the bags as you go and use them for the hops.

 Once the wort is cooled, pour it into your fermenter.